gdsbook/book/notebooks/02_geospatial_computational_environment.md

 <!-- #region -->
-In the notebook, this brings up a sub-window in the browser with all the information you need.[^bookhelp] Additionally, Jupyter Lab offers the "Contextual Help" box in the initial launcher.
+In the notebook, this brings up a sub-window in the browser with all the information you need.[^bookhelp] Additionally, JupyterLab offers the "Contextual Help" box in the initial launcher.
 If you open it, the help of every function where your cursor lands will be dynamically displayed in the contextual help.